Redocly/redocly-cli/README.md

 ### Docker

-To give the Docker container access to the OpenAPI definition files, you need to mount the containing directory as a volume.
+To give the Docker container access to the OpenAPI description files, you need to mount the containing directory as a volume.
 Assuming the OAS definition is rooted in the current working directory, you need the following command: